charlesphil/python-challenge/README.md

 ![Pypoll output](Images/pypoll_output.png)

-Using the same idea from Pybank, I created a list of items to be outputted to the console and the text file, with each item representing a line.
+Using the same idea from PyBank, I created a list of items to be outputted to the console and the text file, with each item representing a line.
 When it came time to writing the candidates' information, I called the function I made (**calc_percent**) which generates the f-string for me.